April, 2022

 And we have it on film.
 We won’t let what they witnessed die with them.

-Shortly before the current pandemic, I had the privilege of addressing a roomful of 300 US Army officers and enlisted men.
+Shortly before the pandemic, I had the privilege of addressing a roomful of 300 US Army officers and enlisted men.
 Those current men and women in uniform, now listening intently, knew NOTHING about this episode, which, I posited, is really a lesson, an exercise in ethics and morality that took its place as a nano-incident in the most cataclysmic war in history, so infinitesimal it was virtually lost for over half a century— until those two tank commanders showed me that picture and others they had taken from that incident, and told me their story.

 I went on to fill in the gaps.
 What happened next was just as mind-blowing, I told the soldiers, but for now, we will consider this: